Fannie Lou Hamer: Early life, family, and education

-Hamer and her husband wanted very much to start a family, but in 1961, a white doctor subjected Hamer to a hysterectomy without her consent while she was undergoing surgery to remove a uterine tumor.
+Hamer and her husband wanted very much to start a family, but in 1961, a doctor subjected Hamer to a hysterectomy without her consent while she was undergoing surgery to remove a uterine tumor.
 Forced sterilization was a common method of population control in Mississippi that targeted poor, African-American women.
 Members of the Black community called the procedure a "Mississippi appendectomy".
 The Hamers later raised two girls they adopted, eventually adopting two more.
 One, Dorothy Jean, died at age 22 of internal hemorrhaging after she was denied admission to the local hospital because of her mother's activism.

 Hamer became interested in the civil rights movement in the 1950s.
 She heard leaders of the local movement speak at annual Regional Council of Negro Leadership (RCNL) conferences, held in Mound Bayou, Mississippi.
 The attendees of the yearly conferences discussed black voting rights and other civil rights issues black communities in the area faced.
 She became a good friend of RCNL founder and head T. R. M. Howard.